afoley587/salami-lang/README.md

 			if unicode.IsSpace(r) {
 				continue // nothing to do here, just move on
 			} else if unicode.IsDigit(r) {
-                // If this is a number, we should try to read the whole
-                // thing, return the token type as int, and the whole
-                // integer that was read
 				starts := l.pos
 				l.goBack()
 				literal := l.readDigit()
 				return starts, tok.INT, literal
 			} else if unicode.IsPrint(r) {
-                // If this is a string, we should try to read the whole
-                // thing and then lookup the type of keyword it is starts := l.pos
+				starts := l.pos
 				l.goBack()
 				literal := l.readIdentifier()